 FREE activities for your kids – and for you!

-Check in at 11:00 AM CDT each Sunday, Monday, Wednesday and Friday for new activities.
-These activities will encourage imagination, creativity and discovery while building social and emotional skills.
+FOR YOUR KIDS: Check in Sunday, Monday, Wednesday and Friday for new activities that encourage imagination, creativity and discovery while building social and emotional skills.
+Content will be added around 11:00 AM CDT on respective days starting Wednesday, April 1 through May 8.

 While the Connection Zoo® animal cards will enhance and extend the learning and enjoyment of these activities, it is not necessary to purchase them to gain access to this content.